 If you want to work in a specific service area not listed here, please contact us!
 When possible, we will work to find a placement within our service locations that fits your skills and interests.

 Gender disparities remain significant in India, with just 30% of girls graduating from 10th grade, and 47% married before the age of 18.
 Fellows in this project will work in schools to promote female health and education, providing essential skills for girls to have agency over their own lives and futures.
-Focused on providing girls with critical knowledge including health education, action-oriented life skills like leadership, and English skills to increase education and employment opportunities, fellows will serve as mentors and educators by supporting programming, leading workshops, and building relationships with supervisors and girls in the program.
+Focused on providing girls ages 11-14 with critical knowledge including health education, action-oriented life skills like leadership, and English skills to increase education and employment opportunities, fellows will serve as mentors and educators by supporting programming, leading workshops, and building relationships with supervisors and girls in the program.

 Fellows who are interested in microfinance can join a social enterprise focused on providing loans to Indian women to promote small business development, such as tea stalls and animals for milk production.
 By working with a microfinance start-up focused on promoting financial inclusion in regions of the country where banks are scarce, fellows will learn a great deal about this growing industry, and the ways in which small loans can impact women and their families.
 Fellows will support the Hyderabad office in HiTec City in a variety of areas.
 Potential tasks include attending meetings, taking notes, drafting reports, supporting website maintenance and social media, and a host of other activities.
 Fellows will also have regular opportunities to attend community meetings in rural areas and see how this industry works on the ground.